Skip to main content

 Infusion therapies help you overcome addiction, mental illness, and other chronic health issues, so you can live a higher quality, more fulfilling life.

-Understanding neuroplasticity
+Understanding Neuroplasticity

-The term neuroplasticity can be broken down into two words - neuro, which refers to neurons, the nerve cells that are the foundation of brain and nervous system function and plasticity – the brain’s ability to change.
+• Neuro - Refers to neurons, the nerve cells that are the foundation of brain and nervous system function

 Your brain is made up of an estimated 100 billion neurons.
-In the early years of life, the human brain grows rapidly, and each neuron has about 2,500 gaps (synapse) between them.
+In the early years of life, the human brain grows rapidly, and each neuron has about 2,500 gaps (synapses) between them.
 By age three, it’s estimated that synapse count increases to about 15,000 per neuron.

 Adult brains have about half the number of synapses a child does.
 This is because life experiences strengthen some brain connections and eliminate other connections – a process known as synaptic pruning.
 The neurons you use most become stronger, and the ones you rarely use ultimately die off.